 First I needed a pump.
 I have a utility pump that I use for various tasks around brewery.
 I decided that that pump was too powerful.
 I didn’t want to deal with foaming issues that I thought may be caused by the high flow this pump would produce.
 I wanted something with less power that could slowly circulate liquid through draft lines.

-After looking around, I settled on the EcoPlus-132 fountain pump.
+After looking around, I settled on the EcoPlus-132 Submersible Pump.

 It’s variable speed, submersible and it has a number of included barb sizes including a 3/8″.

-Note that the current picture shows a slightly different pump.
+Note that the current picture shows a slightly different pump from the one I have.
 My guess is that that this is a stock image issue and that the current pump looks just like my pump.
 Either way it doesn’t really matter as long as it functions the same way and has the same specs.

 I picked up the rest of the fittings from Midwest Supplies.